Skip to main content

 Overview

 EPR FireWorks vital signs documentation supports rapid field assessment through main row entry combined with comprehensive clinical context via detail sidebars.
-This deep-dive guide provides field-by-field documentation procedures for all vital signs components.

 Two-Tier Documentation System:

-All the fields that appear in the main row appear in the detailed sidebars as well, allowing you to complete all fields in a single workflow.
+Enter primary values in main row fields, then access detail sidebars for clinical context documentation.
+All main row fields appear in the detailed sidebars, allowing you to complete all fields in a single workflow.

 Creating Vital Signs Entry